Risk assessment and sustainable protection of Cultural Heritage in changing environment

-The ProteCHt2save Web GIS Tool for Risk Mapping has been initially designed and implemented in the framework of the Interreg Central Europe project “ProteCHt2save - Risk assessment and sustainable protection of cultural heritage in changing environment”, completed in June 2020 and geared towards policy and decision makers in support of the identification of risk areas and vulnerabilities for cultural heritage in Central Europe exposed to extreme events linked to climate change.
+The Risk Mapping Tool for Cultural Heritage Protection has been initially designed and implemented in the framework of the Interreg Central Europe project “ProteCHt2save - Risk assessment and sustainable protection of cultural heritage in changing environment”, completed in June 2020 and geared towards policy and decision makers in support of the identification of risk areas and vulnerabilities for cultural heritage in Central Europe exposed to extreme events linked to climate change.

 The ProteCHt2save main purpose was to contribute at improving capacities of the public and private sectors to mitigate the impacts of climate change and natural hazards on cultural heritage sites, including monumental complexes, historic buildings and archaeological sites in urban and coastal areas.